Eodicynodon

 First described by paleontologist T. H. Barry in 1974, E. oosthuizeni is named after Roy Oosthuizen, the South African farmer who discovered the type specimen (a partial skull without the mandible) on his Cape Province farm between 1964 and 1970.

+The Eodicynodon Assemblage Zone in South Africa is named after its presence there.

 Description

 Eodicynodon was a medium-sized dicynodont, at about 450 mm long and 150 mm high.
 While it had many features common to all dicynodonts, such as canine tusks and jaw structures related to the "cheek pivot system" of mastication, it also displayed a number of ancestral features more similar to some of its primitive therapsid relatives, which are listed below.